 When an employee informs you that they are pregnant, they should do so at least 15 weeks before the baby is due and they must inform you of when they want to start their maternity leave.

 Statutory Maternity Leave is 52 weeks and is made up of the first 26 weeks being Ordinary Maternity Pay and the second 26 weeks being Additional Maternity Pay.
 Employees don't have to take 52 weeks of Maternity Leave.

 Statutory Maternity Pay is payable for up to 39 weeks.

-When you have selected the action press "Apply" and the SMP will be added to the pay run.
+The SMP will automatically be added to the pay runs.

 To view your Statutory Maternity Pay NI Deductions Summary go to Reports > P32 Report > then click on NI Deductions Summary tab.

 For details on Keeping In Touch (KIT) days please click here.

 When your Statutory Maternity Pay spans a tax year the new rates will be changed automatically for the new tax year.
 It is worth checking when these are applied and the previous payments you have made.
 If the new SMP rate is higher than the 9/10ths earnings (first 6 weeks payments) of SMP HMRC rules are that the lower rate is applicable.
 You would need to make the appropriate adjustment using the SMP adjust field as referred to earlier.

 If you have any feedback or questions please contact us via email@example.com